Werner-Staeblein/Project-2-modified-resubmit/README.md

 - in the manual responsiveness testing, font-sizes were adapted

 - In my questions.js I had difficulties to use text that includes questions with consoloe.log().
 It was difficult to make line breaks on theses questions so that the text does not overflow.
 Therefore, I replace questions where a space between characters can not be used with questions that do have a good line break on smaller screen sizes

+- For the functionality of starting a new trivia round, I had difficulties with the sequencing of appearance/disappearance of buttons such as appearance of the Retry button and ShowAnswers button only at the end while these two buttons shall be display: none for a new trivia round.
+I have drawn a flowchart on a piece of paper to better grasp the sequencing of steps to be included in the respective functions, notably the restart function().
+I also used some granular comments inside the restart-function to better check the different steps involved in this function.
+Lesson learned was: draw a flowchart of event first before trying to code the result.

 **Issues not resolved**